SASUKE38/TMLGen/README.md

 ## Known Issues

 - Only the first of grouped cinematic nodes appears in the Playlists tab.
 This can be fixed by opening the dialog and selecting Tools > Timeline > Generate > Refresh.
-- Transform rotations sometimes use values that cross from positive to negative, but this can cause actors to rotate quickly and/or unexpectedly.
-This can be fixed by replacing the offending value(s) with their equivalent positive/negative value(s).